About vaginal dryness

 There are a number of simple ways in which to lubricate a dry vagina:

-- Lubricants– these are similar to natural lubrication and should be applied to the area around the lips (vulva) and vagina just before intercourse takes place
+- Lubricants – these are similar to natural lubrication and should be applied to the area around the lips (vulva) and vagina just before sexual intercourse takes place

-- Vaginal moisturisers – these are used two to three times a week and last for up to two days, therefore they do not have to be applied directly before intercourse takes place
+- Vaginal moisturisers – these are used two to three times a week and last for up to three days, therefore they do not have to be applied directly before sexual intercourse takes place

 Vaginal dryness can be a common problem for pre-menopausal women with low levels of estrogen, such as breastfeeding mothers, those who have had a hysterectomy and those who have received chemotherapy.

-Pre-menopausal women who have their ovaries removed during a hysterectomy will experience menopausal symptoms, including vaginal dryness, as a result of a loss of hormones.
-These changes are more dramatic in women whose ovaries have been removed as this causes menopause to occur more abruptly, however, even young women requiring hysterectomy whose ovaries remain intact will experience some drop in hormone levels as a result.
+Pre-menopausal women who have their ovaries removed during a hysterectomy are likely to experience menopausal symptoms, including vaginal dryness, as a result of a loss of hormones.
+These changes are more dramatic in women whose ovaries have been removed as this causes menopause to occur more abruptly, however, even women requiring hysterectomy whose ovaries remain intact will experience some drop in hormone levels as a result.

 The hormonal changes that women experience due to chemotherapy also tend to be dramatic and abrupt, leading to more intense symptoms.
 Chemotherapy can damage the ovaries so that they no longer produce estrogen and this lowers the amount of vaginal lubrication produced.
 Decreased amounts of estrogen also leads to a thinner, less elastic and more fragile vaginal lining.